 So is this why astronauts float in space?
 Was I right as a child?
-Do spacemen loose all their weight since they are so far from the surface of Earth.
+Do spacemen lose all their weight since they are so far from the surface of Earth.
 Well as Professor Mac shows in his video on Newton’s Law of Universal Gravitation, this isn’t why astronauts float.
-Yes, they do loose some weight when high above the Earth’s surface, but not enough that they would start to float.
+Yes, they do lose some weight when high above the Earth’s surface, but not enough that they would start to float.

 So what is going on?
 They look as if they are floating up there.
 Well the answer is that they are falling continuously to Earth’s surface.
 But they are also going very fast horizontally, so they keep falling past the edge of the Earth!
 The result is they circle the Earth in what we call an orbital motion.
 The reason they keep in an orbit and don’t fly off into space is that the gravity force on them keeps pulling them to Earth.